yamitsilv/maven-hello-world/readme.md

 The Java application is a simple hello world, details from origin repo are in the end of this document.

 ## GitHub Actions
-The repository includes GitHub Actions workflow for automating building, testing, and deploying the Java application which is run on every commit.
+The repository includes GitHub Actions workflows for automating building, testing, and deploying the Java application which is run on every commit and PR.

 ### Workflows
 - **maven**: This workflow builds the Java application using Maven, runs tests on the Java application, builds a docker image, pushes it to dockerhub, downloads it and runs it using Dockerfile file.